Improve our schools. Protect our seniors. Make Maryland affordable.

 Whether you’re able to volunteer your time or make a contribution, your support helps us reach more voters across District 19.

-You can support our campaign by volunteering or donating below, or by mailing a check to:
+You can support our campaign by mailing a check to:

 Friends of Sebastian Johnson